Ruchit-Vora123/Research_Project/README.md

 vice-versa.
 Because of this only user who is intended to receive the information can read.
 Cryptography is not only used to protect our data but also used for user authentication.

 ## Prerequisites
-- Google colab - Tensorflow version #if not working use 1.14 version of tensforflow for palceholder
+- Google colab
+- Tensorflow version #if not working use 1.14 version of tensforflow for palceholder
 - Numpy
 - Sklearn
-- scipy
+- scipy (to calculate hamming distance)
-- PyCrypto
+- PyCrypto(contains library for cryptography algorithms)
-- time
+- time (to calculate encryption time)
 - math

 ## Aim